-People want comfort, ease and stable ATVs, so the manufacturers are making just that.
+People want comfort, ease and stable machines, so the manufacturers are making just that.
 You end up with larger machines that need more metal, plastics, and to hold up to the new stress of just being bigger.

 These things are not small anymore, especially SXS:

 You also have changes and updates to the off-roading world, where new suspensions are created and more to give you better control when off-roading.
-Improvements will keep coming and ATVs will keep getting better, and the ones that won’t get left in the dust by the competition.
+Improvements will keep coming and 4wheelers will keep getting better, and the ones that won’t get left in the dust by the competition.

 6. Research and Development Costs